javalite/activejdbc-ehcache/README.md

-# Example of ActiveJDBC configured to use EHCache
+# This reepository is deprecated.
+Alll examples have moved to [JavaLite Examples](https://github.com/javalite/javalite-examples) repo.